cenerdiva/Splunk-Log-Analysis./README.md

 index=main sourcetype=syslog "failed password"
 ```

-Boom—there it was.
+There it was!!
 Multiple failed login attempts from a sketchy IP.
 Classic brute-force attack behavior.

 ## Checking Successful SSH Logins